blog preview card using flexbox

 Again, thanks a lot

-0@grace-snowPosted about 2 months ago@Joliot-TSIMISARAKA dont "start again" in a new repo.
+0@grace-snowPosted 2 months ago@Joliot-TSIMISARAKA dont "start again" in a new repo.
 Just update this one and this solution.
 That's one of the benefits of git version control -— keep the history and see how far you've come.

-Marked as helpful0@Joliot-TSIMISARAKAPosted about 2 months ago@grace-snow Hello !
+Marked as helpful0@Joliot-TSIMISARAKAPosted 2 months ago@grace-snow Hello !
 I've updated my code in github, it has taken more time than expected.
 Can you please check it out ?
 Are most of the points you cited corrected ?
 Any feedback are always welcome

 - Both of the images in this I would consider to be decorative.
 That means the alt should be empty.